Snowsports

 They can only be given for on piste - personal, not leading or supervising, and last for the length of the holiday (maximum of one week).

-Exemption can only be given with agreement from both a snowsports instructor (minimum qualification BASI Level 2 Instructor in the appropriate discipline, equivalent or higher) and the young person’s responsible leader.
-It must limit the level to which the young person can ski or snowboard based on the technical input of the instructor and a personal suitability check by the Leader.
+Exemption can only be given with agreement from both a snowsports instructor (minimum qualification BASI Level 2 Instructor in the appropriate discipline, equivalent or higher) and the young person’s sections' team leader.
+It must limit the level to which the young person can ski or snowboard based on the technical input of the instructor and a personal suitability check by the leader in charge.

 Snowparks – Also known as terrain parks; snowparks are areas which have been designed for skiers and snowboarders to do freestyle skiing/snowboarding which can include aerial flips and spins or sliding along rails.